quincinia/Full-Stack-Open-part-6/README.md

 Anecdotes can now be filtered.
 Filtering **is case-sensitive**, unlike the previous filters in earlier parts.
 The implementation follows the story closely.

 Action data will be stored within the `data` field of the object, even if there is only one piece of data.
 Not sure why the story uses the `data` field at first, but drops it in part b.

+## Exercise 6.13
+Installed json-server and axios.
+Unlike with our other modules, we are wrapping our anecdote service export in an object literal because we plan on returning more than just the one function.

+Server is set up, and application is now initialized using data in the DB.
+Implementation is copied pretty directly from the story.